bihealth/digestiflow-server/docs_manual/first_steps_installation.rst

 Overall, Digestiflow Server is a `Twelve-Factor App <https://12factor.net/>`_ which means that it is fairly easy to deploy (as modern web applications go) but you will have to fulfill a few prerequisites.
 Further, we will outline the specific installation and configuration steps below.
 In the Digestiflow Server repository, you will also find a directory ``ansible`` which contains some Ansible playbooks that you can base your own Ansible playbooks for the installation on.
-However, this is just a "formulization" of what you find below and it should be easy convert this into your existing server management infrastructure (Ansible, Puppet, Salt, ...)
+It should be easy convert this into your existing server management infrastructure (Ansible, Puppet, Salt, ...)

 -------------
 Prerequisites